mxsrc/libva-v4l2/README.md

 meson install -Cbuild
 ```

-The driver probes the system for appropriate V4L2 devices, chosing the first one if multiple are present.
+The driver probes the system for appropriate V4L2 devices, advertising all of their capabilities.
-This can be overriden by explicitly setting the devices to use:
+This can be overriden by explicitly specifying a device pair to use:
 ```
 export LIBVA_V4L2_VIDEO_PATH=/dev/videoX LIBVA_V4L2_MEDIA_PATH=/dev/mediaY
 ```